ashtrail/thoughtfulinquiry.com/content/blog/series/empathic-inquiry/2023-10_constructive-empathic-inquiry.md

 They should be centered on you, not on your interlocutor's perceived behavior.
 Refrain from sneaking in some half-judgments in disguise, such as feeling "betrayed", "rejected", "judged" or "insulted".

 If you [struggle with identifying and/or expressing your feelings](https://en.wikipedia.org/wiki/Alexithymia), you can find online inventories to help you triangulate what's going on inside.
 There used to be a set of them directly accessible on the official NVC website, but they've now been transformed [into a PDF](https://www.cnvc.org/store/feelings-and-needs-inventory).
 You can get it for free, but you need to fill out a form first.
-Here's also a [good alternative](https://www.courts.ca.gov/partners/documents/2011SRL3gNVC.pdf) with no requirements for access.
+The inventories are also a [available on this website](/resources/nvc-inventories/) with no requirements for access.

 #### Needs